Georgia College offers a number of science and engineering contests that engage students of all ages and backgrounds.

 Science & Engineering Fair:

-The Science and Engineering Fair showcases the results of inquiry by elementary, middle and high school students in central Georgia.
-Participants at all K-12 levels identify problems and design unique, organized and logical strategies to finding solutions.
+The Science and Engineering Fair showcases the results of inquiry by elementary, middle, and high school students in central Georgia.
+Participants at all K-12 levels identify problems and design unique, organized, and logical strategies for finding solutions.
 The research process teaches students how scientists and engineers contribute to the advancement of science and engineering.
-For forms, registration and more information, visit this link.

 Summer Science Programs